-At Bay Medical-Sacred Heart, we have provided daVinci® robot-assisted surgery since 2005.
-During that time, we have performed nearly 1,000 prostate, gynecologic, kidney and thoracic procedures using this technique.
+At Bay Medical Sacred Heart, we have provided daVinci® robot-assisted surgery since 2005.
+During that time, we have performed more than 1,000 prostate, gynecologic, kidney and thoracic procedures using this technique.
 Patients in our area are also incredibly fortunate to have surgeons trained in daVinci lung cancer procedures as well as select heart surgeries – services that are often only available at select major university hospitals.

 Da Vinci® robot-assisted surgery is one more of the state-of-the-art technological wonders that are part of Surgical Services at Bay Medical-Sacred Heart.